piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 observable behavior of the media system, not become coupled to the implementation details of the server bootstrap process.

-At the same time, the ability to run client logic directly in Node.js encourages a better separation inside the application itself.
-Signaling, transport management and media lifecycle code, all of them can live outside DOM components and be tested independently from rendering.
-Just remember:
+Running client logic directly in Node.js also encourages signaling, transport management and media lifecycle code to remain outside DOM components.
+These components can then be tested independently from rendering, improving:

-> If your media(soup) client logic can only run inside a rendered browser page,
-> your media architecture may be coupled too tightly to the UI.

-This does not only improve testing, it improves:

-- modularity;
+- modularity
-- code reuse;
+- code reuse
-- debugging;
+- debugging
-- observability;
+- observability
-- portability;
+- portability
-- maintainability.
+- and maintainability

-A browser _may_ be one deployment environment for a media(soup) client, but it **should not** have to define the architecture of the client itself.

 ## Programmable Media Bots